mdefrance/AutoCarver/README.md

 `min_freq` and `max_n_mod` are the only two knobs that matter to start with — the defaults (`0.02` / `5`) reflect common scoring practice, and every behavioral toggle lives in one `ProcessingConfig` object.
 Scan, adjust, move on.

 For multiclass classification use `MulticlassCarver` (one binning per feature, against the full K-class target) — or `OneVsRestCarver` for a separate binning per class; for ordinal targets use `OrdinalCarver`; for regression use `ContinuousCarver` — the API is identical.
-To pre-select features by target association and inter-feature redundancy, pipe the carved output through `ClassificationSelector` or `RegressionSelector`.
+To pre-select features by target association and inter-feature redundancy, pipe the carved output through `ClassificationSelector` or `RegressionSelector` with `features=carver.features` (the carver carves its own copy, so your original `features` stay raw).

 ## What you get